gammapy/gammapy/examples/models/README.txt

 Model gallery
 =============

-Below is a gallery of example models
+The model gallery provides a visual overview of the available models in Gammapy.